dotnet/standard/Microsoft.Packaging.Tools/docs/trimming.md

 It determines what is used by the application by examining static dependencies of the application binary as well as any directly referenced packages.
 For any file that is unused it will be removed from the set of files copied to the output and publish folders and removed from the application's dependency file(`deps.json`) in the case of a .NET Core application.

+Applications which rely on dynamic dependencies, for example using reflection or runtime compilation like ASP.NET MVC, can specify their dynamic dependencies by referencing packages that contain those dependencies or specifying dependent files as *[roots](#roots)*.

 ## How to use
 First install the `Microsoft.Packaging.Tools` package in your application.